 State laws and regulations vary, but it is strongly encouraged that you keep your child in their current seat until they max out the height and/or weight limitations of it.
 Why, because a lot of engineering goes into keeping your little as safe as possible.
 The size and biomechanics of your child greatly affect the development stages of car seats.

 The only transition that can be done at any point is the transition from a rear facing infant seat to a convertible seat.
 You can even forego the infant bucket seat and go straight to a convertible or all-in-one seat!
 They both will rear-face and can accommodate a newborn.
 Some will even rear-face up to 50 lbs!!
 The major difference is that you can’t remove a convertible or all-in-one seat from the vehicle during errands.
 For many parents, having the ability to keep their child IN their infant seat during errands is very important (and convenient!)

 30 – 35 lbs

 Phase 2: Convertible Car Seat

-When your child reaches 40 pounds, you can forward face in the convertible seat until up to around 65 pounds.
-Again, be sure to check the weight and height specifications for your specific seat, but these convertible car seats, on average, will hold your child from 5-65 pounds and include a 5-point harness and tether.
-I recommend keeping your child in a convertible seat vs. a combination harness to booster seat as long as they fit, because convertibles typically offer more head protection and their rounded structure tends to provide additional impact protection.
+When your child reaches 40 – 45 pounds, you can forward face in the convertible seat until up to around 65 pounds.
+Be sure to check the weight and height specifications for your specific seat.
+Although, convertible car seats, on average, will hold your child from 5-65 pounds and include a 5-point harness and tether.
+I recommend keeping your child in a convertible seat vs. a combination harness to booster seat (i.e. the next seat up) as long as they fit, because convertibles typically offer more head protection and their rounded (concave) structure tends to provide additional impact protection.

 0 – 7+ years